8BitGinger/studentPortfolio/READEME.md

 # Student Portfolio
-Challenge Week Two of UTSA Coding Bootcamp
+Created this for the challenge during Week Two of UTSA Coding Bootcamp

 ## Description

-The purpose of this project is to put the skills of CSS like flexbox and grid to use and some fun stylings
+The purpose of this project is to create a page to display the current and past projects to prospective employers.

 ## Notes